For Moms & Babies

 Mastitis

 Mastitis can be an infection or just inflammation.
 If treated while it is just inflamed, we can often prevent the need for antibiotics.
+Manual lymph drainage and myofascial release can often get at the core of the issue.

 • A young child breastfeeding from a mother, holding onto the mother's breast with their hand, enjoying nursing.